GoogleCloudPlatform/DataflowTemplates/v2/cdc-parent/README.md

 - **Updates to Primary Keys**: In its first version, this solution does not support changes to the Primary Key of any of the rows.
-- **Schema changes**: The Dataflow pipeline that streams changes from PubSub and into BigQuery does **not** handle changes of schema.
+- **Schema changes**: The Dataflow pipeline that streams changes from Pub/Sub and into BigQuery does **not** handle changes of schema.
 If you want to update the schema of one of your MySQL tables, it is a good idea to redeploy the Debezium connector, and the Dataflow pipeline.

 ## Type Handling